A Paranormal Experience

 and photos taken with a pin-hole camera would have come out.

 When I got

-back to the states I showed the roll to a camera expert where
+back to the states I showed the negatives to a camera expert where

 I had bought the camera.
 After he carefully examined them, he concluded that the camera was defective

 and replaced it.
 (It was still under warranty,)

 up trying to relate this story to people.
 They invariably come